TrellixVulnTeam/swahilipython_SCMU/Doc/library/re.rst

 .. method:: Match.groups(default=None)

-   Return a tuple containing all the subgroups of the match, from 1 up to however many groups are in the pattern.
+   Return a tuple containing all the subgroups of the match, kutoka 1 up to however many groups are in the pattern.
 The *default* argument is used for groups that did not participate in the match; it defaults to ``None``.